robsonmwoc/Supido/README.md

     $ gem install supido

 ## Usage

+**This description is not good enough.** Soon I will provide a command line generator, and a easy way to execute your profiles using Supido.

 It's very simple to use the Supido performance.
 A example case is to simulate a profile usage where a group of 100 requests, with concurrency of 5